Setting Up PHP, Apache, and MySQL on macOS Without MAMP Part II

 Click the Connect button.

-Once you are connected to the MySQL, you can create, modify, and delete databases as well as creating new MySQL users.
-In the following example, as shown below, I’ve created a database named wordpress for my WordPress site.
+Once connected to MySQL, you can create, modify, and delete databases, as well as create new MySQL users.
+In the example below, I’ve created a database named wordpress for my WordPress site.

 Conclusion

-In this tutorial, we have done configuring MySQL.
-Now, you have a fully functioning local server for developing PHP-based website in Mac.
-In the next part and last part, we are going to show you how to custmize the localhost.
-So, stay tuned.
+In this tutorial, we successfully configured MySQL on macOS.
+You now have a fully functioning local server for developing PHP-based websites.
+In the next and final part of this series, we will show you how to customize your localhost environment.
+Stay tuned!

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail